Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 * this in arrow function is lexical scoping
 * for constructor, this refers the new object

+## CommonJS, AMD, RequireJS, ES6 Modules
+All of them are talking about javascript modules.
+JavaScript Modules refer to a small units of independent, reusable code.
+They have distinct functionality, allowing them to be added, removed without disrupting the system.
+* CommonJS uses the keywords require and exports. require is a function used to import functions from another module. exports is an object where any function put into it will get exported.(we could use nodeJS implmentation)
+* Asynchronous Module Definition (AMD): AMD was born since CommonJS wasn’t suited for the browsers early on.
+As the name implies, it supports asynchronous module loading.
+* RequireJS：implements the AMD API.
+It loads the plain JavaScript files as well as modules by using plain script tags.
+It includes an optimizing tool which can be run while deploying our code for better performance.

 ## How to implement a Queue by using JS?
 1. Two pointers and A object
 2. Use array—reverse();